core-wg/oscore/draft-ietf-core-object-security.md

 This appendix includes the test vectors for different examples of CoAP messages using OSCORE.
 Given a set of inputs, OSCORE defines how to set up the Security Context in both the client and the server.

+Note that in {{tv4}} and all following test vectors the Token and the Message ID of the OSCORE-protected CoAP messages are set to the same value of the unprotected CoAP message, to help the reader with comparisons.

 <!--
 NOTE (IANA registration) that the following example uses option number = 9.
 This might need to be changed following IANA assignment.
 -->